VerifiedJoseph/vigilant/docs/configuration.md

 ## Feeds File

-By default Vigilant looks for a `feeds.yaml` file in the project's main folder, this behavior can be overridden by setting the env `VIGILANT_FEEDS_FILE`.
+By default Vigilant looks for a `feeds.yaml` file in the project's main folder, this behavior can be overridden by setting the environment variable `VIGILANT_FEEDS_FILE`.

 | Name                  | Description                  |
 | --------------------- | ---------------------------- |